spacecrafts/spacecrafts/docs/Tech_Population.md

 * needs healthy ecosystem to grow
 * most likely needs support of tree nurseries

+## Earthship
+Ideal for colonizing habitable planets with minimal effort.
+The special thing about the earthship is that is does not require and other system or building, is self-sustaining and produces small amounts of most things.
+A cheap alternative that makes life easy.
+Cover a planet with earthships and be done.

+Pros:

+* only consumes as much energy as it produces (essentially no energy needed)
+* Provides housing, food, production, knowledge, wisdom and culture
+* cheap to build

+Cons:

+* does not scale (but does good en masse)

 ## Cybernetics Center
 Cybernetic races have special needs in terms of food and reproduction that are taken care of by the cybernetics center.